EriChen0615/QAQ_chatbot/doc/tutorial.md

 # Tutorial: Solving your problem with QAQ' Chatbot

 We present QAQ' chatbot, a flexible chatbot system designed to make it easy to develop diagnosis chatbot system for industrial equipement.
 You may supply your data to our off-the-shelf components and get it running in minutes.
 You may also expand on our modular framework and build your component easily.
 Build your chatbot right now!
+To summarize, you have:

+1. Off-the-shelf web interface
+2. Automatic end-to-end chatbot training
+3. Extensible framework

 ## Not sure?
 Try it!